ANALYSIS-Xi's new generals face tough military challenges post-congress | Law-Order

 NUCLEAR FOCUS For some diplomats and scholars, the growing importance of the commission is highlighted by China's nuclear forces, which Pentagon assessments say are expanding at a faster-than-expected rate.

-Over Xi's next five-year term, China is expected to have up to 700 deliverable nuclear warheads, and 1,000 by 2030, according to the Pentagon's latest annual report on China's military modernization.
-More of those weapons are expected to be kept in an advanced stage of readiness in modernized silos.
-China now appears to operate a "nuclear triad", capable of launching missiles from land, aircraft, and submarines, the report notes.
+Over Xi's next five-year term, China is expected to have up to 700 deliverable nuclear warheads, and 1,000 by 2030, according the Pentagon's latest annual report on China's military modernisation.
+More of those weapons are expected to be kept in an advanced stage of readiness in modernised silos.
+China now appears to operate a "nuclear triad", capable of launching missiles from land, aircraft and submarines, the report notes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)